frostwire/frostwire-jlibtorrent/README.md

 compile 'com.frostwire:jlibtorrent:1.2.x.x'
 ```

+If you use ProGuard to obfuscate/minify make sure to add the following statement
+`-keep class com.frostwire.jlibtorrent.swig.libtorrent_jni {*;}`

 Note that there are multiple version of jlibtorrent for different platforms: `jlibtorrent`, `jlibtorrent-windows`, `jlibtorrent-linux`, `jlibtorrent-macosx` and `jlibtorrent-android-<arch>`.
 These are all different artifacts.

 For examples look at https://github.com/frostwire/frostwire-jlibtorrent/tree/master/src/test/java/com/frostwire/jlibtorrent/demo